Claim your freebie!

 The chicken is really meaty and tastes amazing, and at £25 for 5kg is great value, and another example of how to save money on food.

 Using Approved Foods is another way of saving on your supermarket shopping.
 They sell products at hugely discounted prices, which are past or reaching their sell-by date.
 With a claim of being able to save 70% off your supermarket shop, as well as delivering to your door, they are well worth a look.
 The offers change on a regular basis, so it can be very hit and miss, depending on what they have in stock.

 My Total savings = £1511

-Pop over to my fun and friendly Your Money, Sorted FB group where I share tips, suggestions and inspiration, as well as general chat.
+Pop over to my fun and friendly Your Money Sorted Facebook group where I share tips, suggestions and inspiration, as well as general chat.
 I would love to see you over there.

 I love to hear from my readers, so please comment below and let me know what you think of these suggestions.

-I am Eileen Adamson, Your Money, Sorted coach, working online with UK based women.
-I can help you to develop a better relationship with money and feel calm, positive and confident about money.
-This will allow you to feel calm, positive and confident that you are in control and making good financial decisions.
-Through creating a good relationship with money you can then live the life that YOU want to lead.
+I am Eileen Adamson, Your Money, Sorted coach, working online with UK based female teachers.
+I can help you to develop a better relationship with money and feel calm, positive and confident about money, allowing you to live the life that YOU want to lead.